muhammadramadhanap14/HouseSellingApp/README.md

 ## Key Components

 1. **ListingAdapter.kt**
-   Manages displaying property listings within a `RecyclerView`, utilizing **Glide** for image handling.
+   Manages the display of property listings within a `RecyclerView`, utilizing **Glide** for image handling.
 Click listeners are set up to navigate users to the detailed view of a selected listing.

 2. **ListingDetailActivity.kt**
    Displays detailed property information, including price, address, and specific property features like bedrooms and bathrooms.
 Data is retrieved from the `ListingViewModel`.